 We started by making the grass for our garden, & added a handful of coconut & a few drops of green food colouring to a plastic food bag, then rubbed together until the colour was even.

-Then it was time to plant our garden!
-We started by adding a layer of raisins & sultanas to the bottom of our pot followed by the Coco Pops.
+Then it was time to create our garden!
+We started by adding a layer of raisins/sultanas to the bottom of our pot followed by the Coco Pops.
 After mixing our chocolate mousse we added a layer to the pot & then sprinkled over the crumbled cake.
 These ingredients can be added in any order your kids wish, & of course they can decide how much of each ingredient they wish to add, it really doesn't matter too much about the quantity of each, our ingredients are simply a suggestion.
-If your kids aren't keen on any of the above ingredients they can be substituted for many others, such as ice-cream, Oreos, nuts, or ginger / digestive biscuits.
+If your kids aren't keen on any of the above ingredients they can be substituted for many others, such as ice-cream, Oreos, or ginger/digestive biscuits.

-We topped off our soil with our green grass & we were ready to add some Spring accessories!
+We finished our garden by adding our green grass (desiccated coconut) & we were ready to add some garden accessories!

 The mini chocolate beans created simple flower shapes & were great for exploring patterns.
 We couldn't resist adding a little ladybird (made from red fondant icing & decorated with an icing pen) to enjoy our colourful garden.

-Having talked about which animals/minibeasts lived in the soil Minnie was keen to add a worm to her garden!
-A jelly sweet snake made a perfect worm, & we added a spoon garden spade ready to get digging!
+Having talked about which animals/minibeasts lived in the soil we decided to add a worm to the garden!
+A jellysweet snake made a perfect worm, & a teaspoon gave us the ideal 'garden spade' so we could dig in!